Documentation

 Learn how to configure your supastarter application.

 supastarter is a highly flexible and customizable starter kit and allows you to configure the project to your needs.
-Configuration is scoped to individual packages for better isolation and maintainability.
+Configuration is scoped to the app or package that owns the behavior.

 This section will cover all configuration options and when to use them.